GrzegorzStary/Rent-It/README.md

 Our platform follows a commission-based model, generating profit through a site fee on every transaction.
 This approach ensures fair pricing for renters, extra income for lenders, and a sustainable revenue stream for Rent-It.
 Deposits are securely managed to protect owners against potential damages.

 ## Marketing
 Our marketing strategy combines targeted social media campaigns, local advertising, and collaborations with content creators in the sustainability and DIY communities.
-We share engaging content that emphasizes the benefits of renting over buying—saving money, reducing waste, and building community connections.
+We share engaging content that emphasizes the benefits of renting over buying - saving money, reducing waste, and building community connections.

 ## Risks
 - Trust and Reliability: Potential misuse or damages could harm community trust.